andyk99/Inverse-Design-of-Mechanical-MNIST-Geometries-with-Neural-Network/README.md

 ## Overview

 This project tackles an inverse design problem using the Mechanical MNIST dataset: given a finite element analysis (FEA) displacement field as input, reconstruct the original 28x28 bitmap image that produced it.
 A multilayer perceptron (MLP) is trained on MNIST handwritten digits to learn this mapping from mechanical response back to geometry.
-The trained model is then tested on EMNIST letter data — geometries it was never trained on — to evaluate out-of-distribution generalization without transfer learning or fine-tuning.
+The trained model is then tested on EMNIST letter data (geometries it was never trained on) to evaluate out-of-distribution generalization without transfer learning or fine-tuning.

 ---